ggsavin/voting-games/project-book/_build/html/_sources/future.md

 - Different mixes of policies playing (i.e behavioral villagers, raandom  villagers, trained villagers)
 - Learning Wolves and how they perform against villager combinations and other learning agents
 - Another indicator, measuring commitment (i.e how likely a villager is to stay with a vote throughout accusation phases.
 Slightly related to the commitment paper *cite*)
+- More policies and a more game theoretic approach, using history